 Why do Meerkats Stand up on Their Back Legs?

-Meerkats live in groups of as little as three members, to larger ones ranging up to 30 members.
+Meerkats live in groups of as little as three members to larger ones ranging up to 30 members.
 These small animals are among the few that can live in such large groups successfully.
-A meerkat family group is referred to as a mob, a gang or a clan.
+A meerkat family group is referred to as a mob, a gang, or a clan.

 Many people are familiar with the upright position of a meerkat.
-You will either see one meerkat, or a group standing together.
+You will either see one meerkat or a group standing together.
 Animals, whether big or small, have distinct behavior, and there is a reason for this.
 Meerkats stand to attention for a few different purposes.

 Meerkats have four legs and spend most of their time on all four legs, such as a dog would.
-However, once in a while, you will see a meerkat standing up on its back legs.
+However, once in a while, you will see a meerkat standing on its back legs.
 This is generally referred to as the sentry or watch guard position.

 Defending Their Territories